 National Professional Qualification for Early Years Leadership

-NPQEYL is for leaders qualified to at least level 3 with a relevant qualification who are, or want to be managers of private, voluntary and independent nurseries, headteachers of school-based or maintained nurseries, or childminders with leadership responsibilities.
+This course is designed for leaders qualified to at least Level 3 with a full and relevant qualification 1 who are, or are aspiring to be, managers of Private, Voluntary and Independent nurseries, headteachers of school-based or maintained nurseries, or childminders with leadership responsibilities.

 - Early Years practitioners and leaders, employed at childcare providers registered on the Ofsted Early Years Register: